-The financial institution that sells us the mortgage loans in an underlying pool makes certain representations and warranties with respect to them.
+The financial institution that sells us the mortgage loans in an underlying pool certain representations makes and warranties with respect to them.
 If there is a material breach of these representations and warranties, we may choose to repurchase the affected loans.
-If we do, we will purchase those loans at their stated principal balance plus accrued interest at the pass-through rate in the case of fixed-rate mortgage loans or the accrual rate in the case of adjustable-rate mortgage loans.
+If we do, we will purchase those loans at their stated principal balance plus accrued interest at the pass-through rate in the case of fixedrate mortgage loans or the accrual rate in the case of adjustable-rate mortgage loans.
 See "Description of Certificates-Collection and Other Servicing Procedures" in the MBS Prospectus.